Largest acylindrical actions and stability in hierarchically hyperbolic groups

 \subsection{Largest acylindrical actions}

-The study of acylindrical actions on hyperbolic spaces, as initiated in its modern form by Osin \cite{Osin:acyl} following earlier work of \cite{Sela:acylindrical} and \cite{Bowditch:tight}, has proven to be a powerful tool for studying groups with some aspects of non-positive curvature.
-As established in \cite{BehrstockHagenSisto:HHS_I}, hierarchically hyperbolic groups admit non-elementary acylindrical actions when the $\delta$--hyperbolic space associated to the maximal element in $\frak S$ has infinite diameter, a property which holds in all the above examples except for those that are direct products.
+The study of acylindrical actions on hyperbolic spaces, as initiated in its current form by Osin \cite{Osin:acyl} building on earlier work of Sela \cite{Sela:acylindrical} and Bowditch \cite{Bowditch:tight}, has proven to be a powerful tool for studying groups with some aspects of non-positive curvature.
+As established in \cite{BehrstockHagenSisto:HHS_I}, non-virtually cyclic hierarchically hyperbolic groups admit non-elementary acylindrical actions when the $\delta$--hyperbolic space associated to the maximal element in $\frak S$ has infinite diameter, a property which holds in all the above examples except for those that are direct products.

 Any given group with an acylindrical action may actually admit many acylindrical actions on many different spaces.
 A natural question is to try and find a ``best'' acylindrical action.
 There are different ways that one might try to optimize the acylindrical action.
-For instance, the notion of a \emph{universal acylindrical action}, for a given group $G$, is an acylindrical action on a hyperbolic space $X$ such that every element of $G$ which acts loxodromically in some acylindrical action on some hyperbolic space, must act loxodromically in this action.
+For instance, the notion of a \emph{universal acylindrical action}, for a given group $G$, is an acylindrical action on a hyperbolic space $X$ such that every element of $G$ which acts loxodromically in some acylindrical action on some hyperbolic space, must act loxodromically in its action on $X$.
 As established by Abbott, there exist finitely generated groups which admit acylindrical actions, but no universal acylindrical action \cite{Abbott:notuniversal}; we also note that universal actions need not be unique \cite{AbbottBalasubramanyaOsin:extensions}.

-In forthcoming work, Abbott, Balasubramanya, and Osin \cite{AbbottBalasubramanyaOsin:extensions}, introduce a partial order on cobounded acylindrical actions; when there exist an element in this partial ordering which is comparable to and larger than all other elements it is called a \emph{largest} action.
-By construction, any largest action is necessarily a universal action and unique.
+In \cite{AbbottBalasubramanyaOsin:extensions}, Abbott, Balasubramanya, and Osin introduce a partial order on cobounded acylindrical actions which, in a certain sense, encodes how much information the action provides about the group.
+When there exists an element in this partial ordering which is comparable to and larger than all other elements it is called a \emph{largest} action.
+By construction, any largest action is necessarily a universal acylindrical action and unique.